Font Testing & QA Guide

 Performance Testing

 Font loading impacts Core Web Vitals, particularly LCP (Largest Contentful Paint) and CLS (Cumulative Layout Shift).
+Refer to the guide on font loading metrics and benchmarks to understand what thresholds to target during performance testing.

 Key Metrics to Measure